AwaisKing/PPs/LinkedWords.md

 # Privacy Policy

-Effective date: September 24, 2018
+Effective date: February 21, 2020

 Awais Soomro ("i", "me", or "my") operates the Linked Words mobile application (hereinafter referred to as the "service").